It's an appealing income play to consider Tesla Inc. (TSLA) - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
-A recent insider transaction in this stock occurred on Sep 08 when Wilson-Thompson Kathleen sold 26,250 shares for $278.93 per share.
-The transaction valued at 7,321,912 led to the insider holds 5,400 shares of the business.
+An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
+A recent insider transaction in this stock occurred on Sep 12 when Kirkhorn Zachary sold 3,750 shares for $300.59 per share.
+The transaction valued at 1,127,212 led to the insider holds 192,777 shares of the business.

 Valuation Measures: